zurgeg/linux_rocksmith/README.md

 I will refer to them with variables.
 You can actually set them as variables via `variablename=value` and just copy-paste the commands, or replace the text.
 Keep in mind that these are temporary, so only available in the terminal instance where the variable was defined.

-#.## has to be replaced by a version number, because I don't know which version you use.
+`#.##` will be a placeholder for the Proton version you use.
 So for "Proton #.##", an example replacement would be "Proton 7.0".

 * `$HOME`: Already set, don't worry about it. (redirects to `/home/<username>`)
 * `$STEAMLIBRARY`: The Steam Library, where Rocksmith is installed in.
-You can check it by opening Steam, then going to `Steam -> Settings -> Downloads -> Steam Library Folders`.
-Right above the disk usage indicator, there's a path. that's the one we need.
+You can check it by opening Steam, then going to `Steam -> Settings -> Storage`.
+Above the disk usage indicator, there's a path. that's the one we need.
 * `$PROTON`: A specific location inside your Proton installation
 	* Normal Proton: `/path/to/steamapps/common/Proton\ #.##/dist`
 	* Proton-GE: It's located in the default Steam Library under `compatibilitytools.d/Proton-#.##-GE-#/files`

 # Guides

 There are two ways to do this.
 The one most people on [ProtonDB](https://www.protondb.com/app/221680) use is quicker, but results in high delay and distorted sound.
 It routes the sound through ALSA.
 This can be found in "Other Guides".

 Then there's the way of routing the audio through JACK -> wineASIO -> RS_ASIO, which has less delay and sounds better, but also takes longer to set up.
-I have Guides for Arch-based Distros and Debian-based ones.
-These can be found in the tables below.
+These can be found in the table below.

 **Recent Proton versions:**